South African Farmers Face Crisis as Foot-and-Mouth Disease Spreads | panapress.org

-Lead paragraph: South African farmers are bracing for potential devastation as foot-and-mouth disease (FMD) takes hold in the region, affecting livestock health and agricultural productivity.
-This outbreak raises significant concerns about food security and economic stability, particularly in a country where agriculture plays a vital role in the economy.
+Lead paragraph: South African farmers are grappling with a potential agricultural crisis as foot-and-mouth disease (FMD) takes hold across the country.
+With the outbreak's rapid escalation observed in recent weeks, stakeholders are concerned about the long-term implications for livestock health, food security, and economic stability.

 Context and Background